Trapped Neanderthal Altamura Man Had A “Third Hand”

 Forensic evidence obtained from Altamura Man’s mouth showed that he had dental calculus and suffered from gum disease. ( Sapienza Universita de Roma )

-The new study was performed solely in the deep recesses of the cave and required a wide array of digital imagery equipment.
+A study in 2020 was performed solely in the deep recesses of the cave and required a wide array of digital imagery equipment.
 High resolution photographs and X-rays were combined with footage from videoscopes, which were all captured in the darkness of the sinkhole at the scene of the 130,000-year-old accident.

 - Top Ten Myths about Neanderthals